xscorp/Notes/BugHunting/Broken Access Control/bac_notes.md

   And it worked!
 So the reason was first two steps in the multi-step functionality was implemented nicely but not the last one.
 So the takeaway is, If you ever encounter a multi-step functionality, always check if you able to miss any step and move to higher one.

+* Sometimes, proper access control is implemented upto a specific point and beyon that, basic things like Referer header is used for access control to resources.
+For example, In many applications, proper access control is implemented until the user logs in as administrator inside /admin.
+Once the user is inside /admin, after that, to see if user can access /admin/DeleteUser or /admin/ChangePassword, only Referer header is checked(If Referer contains /admin, then resource access is allowed, otherwise not).

+  Since an attacker can easily manipulate Referer header, this restriction can be easily bypassed and sensitive functions can be accessed.
+Thereforce, always check beyone the main administrator dashboard endpoint whether or not other functions inside it can be accessed by just manipulating Referer header.